Facelift in Brazil: Deep Plane planning for U.S. patients

 The deep plane is not just an evolution of the traditional facelift.
 It is a completely different philosophy of how to treat facial aging.
-While conventional techniques pull the skin and suture the SMAS superficially, the deep plane goes further: it releases the ligaments that attach your face to the bone, allowing me to reposition the entire facial structure back to its youthful position.
-The result?
-A truly rejuvenated face, without that stretched appearance that often scares those considering cosmetic surgery in Brazil.
-Whether you are wondering "how much does a facelift cost in Brazil" or researching the best facelift surgeon in Brazil, I invite you to continue reading and discover why patients from around the world travel to Londrina for this procedure.
+While conventional techniques pull the skin and suture the SMAS superficially, the deep plane goes further: it releases the ligaments that attach your face to the bone, allowing me to reposition the facial structure with less dependence on skin pulling.
+This is especially relevant for U.S. patients considering cosmetic surgery in Brazil who want natural-looking rejuvenation, but also need direct answers about safety, travel, cost, recovery and realistic results.
 Men considering facial rejuvenation should also read about the specific considerations on my dedicated male facelift page.

 The fundamental difference lies in the depth of the work.
 In the deep plane, I release four facial retention ligaments that you have probably never heard of: the zygomatic ligament (which holds the cheekbone), the masseteric (side of the face), the mandibular (which contributes to the bulldog appearance) and the cervical (in the neck).
 When these ligaments are released, the entire muscle-fat-skin system can be lifted as a single unit, in a vertical vector that mimics the natural direction of youth.